very-good-science/data-ethics-club/meetings/2021/04-april/28-04-21_meeting.md

 You don't need to register, just pop in.
 This time we're going to read [We created poverty.
 Algorithms won't make that go away](https://www.theguardian.com/commentisfree/2018/may/13/we-created-poverty-algorithms-wont-make-that-go-away) by Virginia Eubanks (author of [Automating Inequality](https://virginia-eubanks.com/)), which is a short opinion piece in The Guardian about the role of AI in 'fixing' poverty and inequality.

-Thank you to Matthew North for suggesting this week's content.
-Nina will be leading this week's meeting.
+Thank you to Matthew North for suggesting this week's content, and providing the questions and summary.

 ### Discussion points

 There will be time to talk about whatever we like, relating to the paper, but here are some specific questions to think about while you're reading.
-- DISCUSSION-POINT-ONE
+1. Think of a time when you were in serious need of help.
+Where would you put yourself on the "spectrum of deservingness" of assistance?
+Is this a reasonable question?
-- DISCUSSION-POINT-TWO
+2. In projects that involve direct impacts on people's lives, does everything need to be automated and optimized?
-- DISCUSSION-POINT-THREE
+3. In what ways can data-scientists positively contribute to poverty-relief projects and avoid reinforcing societal inequalities by outsourcing our ethical choices to machines?

 ---